|James Matthew Barrie|

 May 9, 1864 - Union troops secured a crucial pass in Georgia – Snake Creek Gap - during the Atlanta campaign.
 In the spring and summer of 1864, Union General William T. Sherman and Confederate General Joseph Johnston conducted a slow and methodical campaign to seize control of Atlanta.
 Pushing southeast from Chattanooga, Tennessee, toward Atlanta, Sherman continually tried to flank Johnston, but Johnston countered each move.
 On May 3, 1864, two of Sherman’s corps moved against Confederate defenses at Dalton, Ga., while another Yankee force under James McPherson swung wide to the south and west of Dalton in an attempt to approach Johnston from the rear.
 It was along this path that McPherson captured Snake Creek Gap, a crucial opening in a long elevation called Rocky Face Ridge.

 May 9, 1864 - Troops under Confederate General John A. McCausland won the Battle of Cloyd's Mountain in Pulaski County, Va.
 McCausland was promoted to brigadier general for the victory.

-May 9, 1895 – The Lower Warehouse at Claiborne, Ala. was destroyed by fire, resulting in a heavy loss to J.H.
+May 9, 1895 – Early on this Thursday morning, the Lower Warehouse at Claiborne, Ala. was destroyed by fire, resulting in a heavy loss to J.H.
 Moore, the proprietor, and several other merchants.